 Of course!
 The combination of cherry soda and vanilla ice cream here is for the delectable flavor (of course) and for the red-white-blue theme.
 Feel free to experiment with other sodas and ice creams, ices, or sorbets.

-Stirring the Pop Rocks into the ice cream.
-Other steps you can do in advance: chill the sodas and glasses, have everything laid out and ready to make the drinks (straws, Pop Rocks, spoons), and you can scoop the ice cream ahead of time.
-Just place the scoops of ice cream on a small baking sheet, cover them with plastic and hold them in the freezer.
+You can stir the Pop Rocks into the ice cream in advance.
+Other steps you can do in advance: chill the sodas and glasses, and have everything ready to make the drinks—straws, Pop Rocks, and spoons.
+You can scoop the ice cream ahead of time: place scoops of ice cream on a small baking sheet, cover them with plastic, and hold them in the freezer.

-The recipe is below!
+The recipe for the 4th of July Fireworks Ice Cream Soda is below.
 Need more festive recipe ideas?
 Here are a few!

 💬 How do you like these poppin' drinks?
 Leave a comment below!